heenamanglani/work-in-laravel/README.md

 ## Fire up PHPMYADMIN - Docker

-- From Docker Dashboard, you can also run PHPMYADMIN or directly in browser at http://localhost:8085/ using credentials kept in ASSUMPTIONS.MD
+- From Docker Dashboard, you can also run PHPMYADMIN or directly in browser at http://localhost:8085/ using credentials kept in ASSUMPTIONS.MD or .env

 ## Perform Tests